 Victoria is currently the UK Principal Investigator for the three-year Trans-Atlantic Platform research project, ‘Exploring the Role of Adaptive Capacity on Democratic Performance’ (2022-2025).
 This is headed by Professor Tom Bryer at the University of Central Florida and also includes partners in Canada and Poland.
 She is Co-Investigator on the one-year AHRC-funded project, ‘Active and Creative Communities Arts Development: Social Prescribing, Sustainable Strategic Planning and Breaking Down Barriers across Sectors in North Lanarkshire’.
 This collaborative knowledge exchange project is led by Dr Marisa de Andrade at the University of Edinburgh and involves eight local, regional and national multi-sectoral partners.

 Victoria is Visiting Professor of Community-Engaged Scholarship at the University of Central Florida Downtown.
-She is Associate Director of the Institute for Social Responsibility (ISR) and a Co-lead of SustainNET at Edge Hill University.
+She is Director of the Centre for Social Responsibility (CSR) and a Co-lead of SustainNET at Edge Hill University.
 She is HEA Senior Fellow D3 SFHEA.